rogerjbos/web_rogerjbos/content/linux.md

 #### Commits
 * `git add .` stages all files in current directory (not in top level directory).
-* `git reset` unstage all of the changes without commiting them.
+* `git reset` unstage all of the changes without committing them.
 * `git commit -m "msg"` commit changes with a message.
 * `git log` shows a list of previous commits and their hash.
 * `git checkout "branch-name"` is used to checkout a branch to work on.